 The rate of return from a joint venture can be very high and enticing for prospective partners.
 However, more than 50% of all joint ventures fail.
 The common mistakes joint venture partners make is failing to provide in their governing documents for correct management, governance structure and risks and rewards allocations.

 We successfully plan and organize Joint Ventures Companies, including International Joint Ventures.
-Contact us, your business attorney in Florida to help you plan and organize your Joint Venture Company and discuss the characteristics of your Joint Venture Company and governing documents.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you plan and organize your Joint Venture Company and discuss the characteristics of your Joint Venture Company and governing documents.